 In addition, you can use the metric records in order customize the JustOn reports or to build your own reports in Salesforce (see Business Reports).

 - Account metrics track changes to recurring or transactional items, like creation, termination, price/quantity modifications, to display the recurring revenue or growth/churn rates aggregated over all subscriptions of an account.
 Subscription metrics, in contrast, track the same changes in order to display the recurring revenue or growth/churn rates for individual subscriptions.
 Your business decides which to use:

 - Your accounts may have multiple active subscriptions.
 If you want to display the recurring revenue or growth/churn rates aggregated over all subscriptions of an account, you use account metrics.

 - If you want to display the recurring revenue or growth/churn rates for individual subscriptions, you use subscription metrics.

-Last but not least, cash metrics track current changes to the amount of existing subscriptions in order to display a business's cash flow.
+- Cash metrics track current changes to the amount of existing subscriptions in order to display a business's expected cash flow.